 Meet An Alumnus – Franklin Burg

-"Going through the [Interdepartmental Medical Science] program and getting above the threshold that they require for the guaranteed interview proved to myself and proved to other medical schools that I do have the academic strengths needed to be successful.
+"Going through the [Intensive Medical Sciences] program and getting above the threshold that they require for the guaranteed interview proved to myself and proved to other medical schools that I do have the academic strengths needed to be successful.
 Another nice thing about the program is getting to see what medical school is like before getting in.
 Drexel's master's program is different from other master's programs because here you are actually taking real medical school classes."
 Read Franklin's story.

-Applicants to the Interdepartmental Medical Science program must have already fulfilled undergraduate premedical requirements and demonstrated mastery of the material at a minimum grade of C. These prerequisites include a year of biology, chemistry, physics and organic chemistry, including respective laboratory sections.
+Applicants to the Intensive Medical Sciences program must have already fulfilled undergraduate premedical requirements and demonstrated mastery of the material at a minimum grade of C. These prerequisites include a year of biology, chemistry, physics and organic chemistry, including respective laboratory sections.
 Competitive applicants should have a minimum 3.2 undergraduate science and cumulative GPA.
 Additional post-baccalaureate and graduate course work is taken into consideration.
 Official transcripts from all schools where coursework was attempted or taken must be released.